tomdarl/micropythonTemplate/README.md

 # Micropython Template Repo

-Template for using the micropython pyboard with the BNO055
+Template for using the micropython pyboard with the BNO055 over I2C.
+This project uses a pyb with theadding enabled.

 ## Within the Repo

 * `main.py`  -> example main
-* `_drivers` -> dir of common files
+* `_drivers/` -> dir of common files
 * `flash.sh` -> script to flash pyb

 ## Use